scoolerh/SoftwareFinalProject/README.md

 ## Currently Implemented

 - Create a new game
-- Print the initial game board through a very primitive JSON object
+- Print the initial and final game board through a very primitive JSON object
+- Check for valid moves given a dice roll
 - View the win/loss ratios for some hardcoded users (Sophie, Hannah, Bryan, Selma, and Matt)